Adelaice7/color-match-api/README.md

 `/getProductsOfColor/L1212-00-132/15` will retrieve the 15 products that are closest in color to the provided `L1212-00-132`.

-### Tech
+## Tech and details of the application

 The application uses Java 11 with Spring Boot, to create a RESTful API to manage product colors.
-It uses a PostgreSQL database as PostgreSQL is a great choice for dealing with CSV files.
+It uses a PostgreSQL database as PostgreSQL is a great choice for dealing with CSV files and I found that I could map the required values the best with this database (it also supports arrays).
-It also uses Docker to connect the server to the database in the same container, and for easier management.
+The application also uses Docker to connect the server to the database in the same container, for easier management of environment variables and private data.

 There are three main parts to this application.

-#### Part I
+### Part I

 You can import products from a CSV file through a REST API endpoint.
 This uses a Spring Batch job to read the CSV file using a FlatFileItemReader and then persists them to the database.
 This uses a chunk-based,